David Gaider: Career

 In Dragon Age II (2011), Gaider is credited with writing the characters Cassandra Pentaghast, Fenris, and Knight-Commander Meredith.
 He then penned the follow-up novel Asunder, which was released on 20 December 2011.
 In 2012, Gaider was the lead writer of The Silent Grove, a six-part comic series published by Dark Horse Comics.
 The Silent Grove was followed by its narrative sequels, Those Who Speak and Until We Sleep, also written by Gaider.

 Gaider was again lead writer for Dragon Age: Inquisition, released in 2014, the third game in the Dragon Age series.
-The game won a number of major awards, including the prestigious DICE Award from the Academy of Interactive Arts & Science, as well as being selected by several gaming publications, including IGN, Game Informer, and Polygon (website) as their Game of the Year.
+The game won a number of major awards, including the prestigious DICE Award from the Academy of Interactive Arts & Science, as well as being selected by several gaming publications, including IGN, Game Informer, and Polygon as their Game of the Year.
 According to Electronic Arts' fiscal 2015 third quarter earnings report, Dragon Age: Inquisition is the most successful launch in BioWare history based on units sold.
 In early 2015, Gaider moved on to writing the story of Anthem.
 After Gaider's departure from Bioware the story was rewritten.

 On 22 January 2016, Gaider left BioWare after 17 years in the company.
 In February 2016, he announced that he would assume a position as Creative Director at Beamdog, a studio known primarily for releasing updated versions of BioWare and Black Isle Studios role-playing titles.
 He left Beamdog in February 2018.

 In 2019, Gaider co-founded Summerfall Studios, a Melbourne, Australia-based indie game company.
-The new studio's first project is Chorus: An Adventure Musical, funded both by Creative Victoria and a successful crowdfunding campaign on the Fig platform, which earned $690,079 USD from 6,018 backers as of November 10, 2019.
+The new studio's first project is Chorus: An Adventure Musical, funded both by Creative Victoria and a successful crowdfunding campaign on the Fig platform, which earned 690,079 USD from 6,018 backers as of November 10, 2019.
 The project was renamed to Stray Gods: The Roleplaying Musical by 2022, with Gaider still attached as Creative Director.
 The game was released in August 2023.